michelle-miller/michelle-miller.github.io/user-help.md

 | Software-as-a-service docs | [When to tune a model](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-tuning-when.html){:target="_blank"} |
 | On-premises docs| [When to tune a model](https://www.ibm.com/docs/SSLSRPV_2.1.x/wsj/analyze-data/fm-tuning-when.html){:target="_blank"} |

+A few benefits of chunking and single-sourcing your content include:

+- When content lives in one file rather than multiple files, it's easier to keep the information accurate and up-to-date.
+- Search mechanisms, including LLM-driven apps, can more easily find and return the right content when it is restricted to one file.
+- Single-sourcing doesn't prevent you from tailoring the content for different use cases.
+For example, you can use filtering to include or omit content for different outputs.
+In these examples topics, you might notice that different tuning methods are supported in the SaaS versus on-premises deployments.

 [Start of page](https://michelle-miller.github.io/user-help.html){: .amini}

 ## Target diverse learning methods